Changissnz/nu_merchant_principal/README.md

 environment, the meek dare not express their giddiness for fear that such giddiness can be spun around to ruin the dear event.

+A topic as grand in exemplified monetary value and as deep, insightful, and thoughtful as the economy of knowledge requires so many words, of textbooks and beyond, to be given due justice in the representation of the power in its gravity.